goldbergyoni/nodebestpractices/README.md

 # Latest Best Practices and News

+- **🛰 2023 edition is released soon**: We're now writing the next edition, stay tuned?

-- **✨ 80,000 stars**: Blushing, surprised and proud!
+- **✨ 89,000 stars**: Blushing, surprised and proud!

 - **🔖 New menu and tags**: Our menu is collapsible now and includes `#tags`.
 New visitors can read `#strategic` items first.
 Returning visitors can focus on `#new` content.
 Seniors can filter for `#advanced` items.
 Courtesy of the one and only [Rubek Joshi](https://github.com/rubek-joshi)

-- **👨‍👩‍👧‍👦 New family member!**: A new repository joins our family - [Node.js Integration Tests Best Practices ✨](https://github.com/testjavascript/nodejs-integration-tests-best-practices).
-It includes 40+ best practices for writing awesome and performant Node.js component tests

 - **![FR](./assets/flags/FR.png) French translation!1! :** The latest translation that joins our international guide is French.
 Bienvenue